Home Social Media tiktok shadow ban

 TikTok Violations Types

 TikTok prohibits users from posting content related to pornography, nudity, or sexual activity.
-So if you share sexually explicit content, you could get shadow banned on the platform.
+So if you share sexually explicit content, you could get shadow-banned on the platform.
 In some cases, your account may get permanently banned from TikTok due to repeated violations.

-TikTok has no shortage of teenagers coming up with stunts and challenges that can be extremely dangerous.
 From participants consuming excessive amounts of Benadryl to children holding their breath until they black out–the platform has been a source of viral challenges that are highly dangerous.
 To make the platform a safer place for everyone, TikTok prohibits content that depicts, promotes, or normalizes dangerous acts that could result in severe injury or death.

 As such, brands and influencers alike must be very careful with the types of TikTok challenges they promote and the content they create.
 If you’ve been sharing content that falls under this category, don’t be surprised if TikTok decides to shadow ban your account.

-Engaging in bullying and harassment
+Engaging in Bullying and Harassment

 TikTok aims to create an inclusive community that promotes individual expression.
 They have zero tolerance to shaming, bullying, or harassment.
 Any content that can be deemed abusive, threatening, or harassing towards other users could put your account at risk of getting shadow banned.

-Engaging in hateful behavior
+Engaging in Hateful Behavior

 In line with the above, TikTok has zero tolerance for discrimination.
 Any content that involves hateful behavior, contains hate speech, or promotes hateful ideology can be removed from the platform.
 Moreover, if you’ve engaged in multiple hate speech violations, your account could be banned by TikTok.